Alice0Rose/RoseUtilitiesASE/README.md

 Any tamed dino can be Slaughtered from their MultiUse menu while holding a Sickle.
 Slaughtering works the same way it does with an Ovis, killing the dino instantly.

 For obvious reasons, this only works on dinos you own.

+Additionally you can choose to Slaughter Many, which has the same effect as Slaughter, but affects all dinos of the same species as the original in a ~3 foundation radius.
+Slaughter Many also ignores dinos that are: named, have saddles, or are mating, in an attempt to prevent accidentally killing important dinos.

 </details>